MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetstreamcreate.md

 ### -param Device

 A WDFDEVICE object (described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is associated with the current ACXCIRCUIT.

 ### -param Attributes

-Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various object’s values: cleanup and destroy callbacks, context type, and to specify its parent object.
+Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various object's values: cleanup and destroy callbacks, context type, and to specify its parent object.

 ### -param Config